Written by: Michael Den Boer on August 18th, 2005

 Retail Price: $23.95

-Giulio Petroni only directed a handful of films over his twenty year career as a director.
-After the success of Sergio Leone’s a Fistful of Dollars and For a Few Dollars More the western genre would soon take over the Italian film industry over the next few years countless imitators would emerge which would lead to the over-saturation and demise of the Italian western.
-During the peak of the western genre in Italy Giulio Petroni would direct three westerns Tepepa, A Sky Full of Stars for a Roof and Death Rides a Horse which is regarded as his best film as a director.
-One of the reasons why Death Rides a Horse works so well is the brilliant screenplay which was written by Luciano Vincenzoni a man who is no stranger to the Italian western as he wrote or co-wrote For a Few Dollars More, The Good, the Ugly, the Bad, The Mercenary and A Fistful of Dynamite.
+Giulio Petroni only directed a handful of films over his twenty-year career as a director.
+And after the success of Sergio Leone’s, A Fistful of Dollars and For a Few Dollars More, the western genre would soon take over the Italian film industry over the next few years.
+Of course, this would lead to countless imitators and by the end of the 1960’s there was an over-saturation that would contribute to the demise of the Italian western.
+During the peak of the Spaghetti western genre in Italy Giulio Petroni would direct three Spaghetti westerns, Tepepa, A Sky Full of Stars for a Roof and Death Rides a Horse.

 MGM presents Death Rides a Horse in anamorphic widescreen that preserves the films original aspect ratio.
 After being reduced to washed-out pan & scanned budget label versions through the years MGM finally gives fans of the film its first ever widescreen release on DVD.
 The image looks sharp as black levels remains strong through out.
 Colors look vivid and flesh tones look natural.
 There are no problems with compression and edge enhancement is kept to a minimum.
 Another positive about MGM’s single layer DVD it is progressive scan.
 The print used is in amazing shape and outside of a few nicks or specs of dirt it is virtually flawless.